-The man’s Mud-Shield singed and smoked, but ripples of fresh Elemental-Mud soon replaced the damaged exterior.
-As Wonsoo exchanged the volume-metric ratio of water and mud, it became translucent.
+The man's Mud Shield smoked with tears and rips, but ripples of fresh elemental mud instantly replaced the damaged exterior.
+Furthermore, when Wonsoo exchanged the volume-metric ratio of water and dirt, it became translucent.

-“Not bad.”
+"Not bad."
 Wonsoo grinned, striking his palms in appreciation.
-"You're a greater prodigy then I, that's for sure."
+"You're a greater prodigy than I, that's for sure."

 Was the man mocking her?